Too many. Poorly run. Waste of time.

 - Productivity.
 Talk about the right things and make progress on every topic.
 If meetings aren’t focused, if you don’t get through your agenda, if you don’t have clear next steps, and if you don’t end on time, you’ve lost your opportunity.
 People in the room or on the call will discount the meeting and the person who called it.

 - Engagement.
 The quality of conversation matters.
 The time spent should leave people feeling included, engaged, and aligned.
 The key is to get broad and authentic participation.
 Ask questions and listen.
 Invite people to come into the conversation.
 Let them know they can always jump in or push back.
-And you’ve got to call on people — don’t assume everyone who has something of value to add will speak up.
+And you’ve got to call on people — don’t assume everyone who has something of value to offer will speak up.

 - Learning.
 The ability to lead and participate in meetings is a core competency.
 It needs constant attention.
 How are you improving your own skills and the skills of the group?